sakuro/upknit/README.md

 This gem does two things to enable UUID primary key.

 1. Enable PostgreSQL's extension for calculation of UUID(v4).
-2. Configure generators to use UUID as primary key for newly generated tables.
+2. Configure generators to use UUID
+    * as primary key for newly generated tables.
+    * as type of references.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).